 The Average worker reports wasting 15 minutes a day looking for meeting space.
 A one hour meeting is never just a one hour meeting!

 It integrates seamlessly with Microsoft 365 so you can spend more time working and less time setting up times and spaces to collaborate.

 Similar to: Meeting facility management software, visitor management platform, and analytics platform all in one.

 Develop a Customized Collaboration Mix for Your Business

 Microsoft 365 offers incredibly powerful collaboration tools.
 The addition of third-party tools like AskCody and Skype for Business can help make your team even more productive.
 However, the wide scope of features can be extremely overwhelming, especially when onboarding new teams or new features.

 Before implementing a particular tool, companies should first analyze the functionality that comes with each particular tool and decide if it will actually help their teams work together better.
 Test the new tool with a small group and evaluate the benefits before rolling out a tool to the entire team.

-Finally, don't underestimate the power of training.
+Finally, do not underestimate the power of training.
 While many tools may seem intuitive, training can ensure your team is able to leverage the full power of these collaboration tools.